-This specialisation gives you cutting-edge expertise through in-depth studies in the field of chemistry for renewable energy.
+The Master's Programme in Chemistry, specialising in Chemistry for Renewable Energy, gives you cutting-edge expertise through in-depth studies in the field.
 Studies include the physical and chemical foundations to be able to take part in the development of new solutions for sustainable production of electricity and fuels, as well as energy storage.
-This is a global challenge and a major growth area, and you will be well equipped for either future research within academia or research and development in industry.
+This is a global challenge and a major growth area, and you will be well-equipped for a future within academia or research and development in the industry.

 Why this programme?

-The specialisation Chemistry for Renewable Energy, within the Master's Programme in Chemistry, has been developed in cooperation with world leading research groups at Uppsala University and you get the opportunity to do your degree project in a dynamic and world-class research environment.
+The specialisation Chemistry for Renewable Energy has been developed in cooperation with world leading research groups at Uppsala University and will give you the opportunity to do your degree project in a dynamic and world-class research environment.

 Within this unique specialisation, you will meet lecturers and professors who are experts in areas like nano-structured solar cells, artificial photosynthesis and solar fuels, photocatalysis, and Li-ion batteries.
-This is an advantage both if you want to continue with a PhD or have a job in industry or at a research institute.
+This will be an advantage if you want to continue with PhD studies or have a job in industry or at a research institute.

 During the programme you can expect to:

 Student profile You are probably coming directly from your Bachelor's degree or have had a relevant job to strengthen your analytical and experimental skills.
-You have not, anyway, forgotten too much of your broad chemistry base.
 Your university was well equipped with experimental facilities so you have good practical training working in a lab, and can select relevant methods and stay safe while doing experiments.

 A PhD education is a distinct possibility in your future so you would value coming into contact with current research and prominent researchers in the respective international field.